Floyd Little: Personal life

 Little lived with his wife DeBorah in Las Vegas.
-Little finished 40th in his class of 140 at the University of Denver law school, from which he received his masters in legal administration degree in 1975.
+Little finished 40th in his class of 140 at the University of Denver law school, from which he received his master's degree in legal administration degree in 1975.
 Little owned automobile dealerships in Denver, the Seattle area and Santa Barbara.

 In May 2020, his former Syracuse teammate Pat Killorin announced that Little had been fighting cancer.

 Little died on January 1, 2021, at the age of 78.

 Career statistics

 Legacy

 Floyd Little is portrayed by actor Chadwick Boseman in the 2008 Universal Pictures film The Express: The Ernie Davis Story, a biographical film about Syracuse University Heisman Trophy winner Ernie Davis.